-Now in its third major iteration, Traildonkey has upped its capabilities to match our ever growing ambitions.
-Since 2014, our eyes for rugged conditions have only gotten bigger and the punishment we’ve subjected the bike to has only gotten more severe.
-While we wanted to create a more capable bike, we did not however want to turn Traildonkey into an overbuilt, drop bar mountain bike.
-We wanted to stay true to the original principles of the bike which required that it feel at home in the intensity of a competitive road group ride, a 200 mile gravel race, a winding ribbon of singletrack, or a multi-day bikepacking trip.
+Now in its 6th iteration, Traildonkey has upped its capabilities to match our ever growing ambitions.
+In the last 10 years, our eyes for rugged conditions have only gotten bigger and the punishment we’ve subjected the bike to has only gotten more severe.
+Rodeo wanted to create a more capable bike, but did not however want to turn Traildonkey into an overbuilt, drop bar mountain bike.
+Wanting to stay true to the original principles of the bike, it was necessary that it feel at home in the intensity of a competitive road group ride, a 200 mile gravel race, a winding ribbon of singletrack, or a multi-day bikepacking trip.

 More Capable, Just as Sleek

 In order to achieve even greater tire clearances, extensive and careful shaping was required in the design of the rear triangle.
 The updated dropout design also makes it more capable to fit a larger tire in, while also being able to change the handling of the bike.
 The result is the same tire clearance as the Flaanimal frame; 700×2.1 and 650×2.4.

 If you want a super clean looking bike, Rodeo Labs made the frame capable of having fully integrated cables and housing.
 The only housing that will be seen is where it exits the frame at the brake calipers and rear derailleur.

 TD4 features extensive mounting options for long-distance travel and bikepacking, 23 to be exact.
 This means you can run a custom frame bag that mounts directly to the frame.